Northeast Kingdom Waste Management District

 Tires

-Tires are banned from landfill disposal and are accepted at many NEKWMD recycling centers for a fee.
-You can also bring tires to the Lyndonville recycling center.
+Tires are banned from landfill disposal and are accepted at many NEKWMD recycling centers for a fee, including the Lyndonville recycling center.
 Please call 802-626-3532 for current pricing.

 Toys